loopingz/webda.io/docs/pages/Concepts/Models/Models.md

 # Models

 The models define your business objects.

+They are stored within a `Store`.

-They are stored and exposed through API by Stores.
+They are exposed through an `Expose` annotation.
+Implemented by `DomainService` like `RESTDomainService` or `GraphQLDomainService`.

 They are close to a `POJO` but when attached to a Store, they are not truely POJO, similar to Hibernate.

-Their schema is build with the `webda build` command.

-The `toJSON` method filters the attached store and context.
+They also define the relations between different models.

 ## Attributes